Dr. Dhir

 Your Path to Heart Recovery Starts Here

-Dr Udgeath Dhir completely understands the profound impact heart failure can have on your life.
+Dr Udgeath Dhir being the best cardiac surgeon in India completely understands the profound impact heart failure can have on your life.
 That’s why he and his team are dedicated to delivering exceptional care because your health deserves the best.

 Don’t wait for your heart condition to worsen.
 Fix your appointment with Dr Dhir today!